 Scotland is known for many things including lochs, whisky and haggis, to name a few, but it will now be known for leading the way when it comes to eliminating period poverty.
 The nation has become the first ever country to pass a law making period products free for anyone who needs them.

-On Tuesday evening, members of the Scottish Parliament (MSPs) unanimously approved a Bill which makes free access to items such as tampons and sanitary pads a legal right.
-The bill was put forward by Labour health spokeswoman Monica Lennon, who said the Period Products (Free Provision) (Scotland) Bill was all the more important in light of the coronavirus pandemic.
+In November 2020, members of the Scottish Parliament (MSPs) unanimously approved an Act which makes free access to items such as tampons and sanitary pads a legal right.
+The act was put forward by Labour health spokeswoman Monica Lennon, who said The Period Products (Free Provision) Scotland Act 2021 was all the more important in light of the coronavirus pandemic.
 From Monday August 15, the Act will come into full force, making periods much more manageable for many.

-Monica Lennon, who has spearheaded the campaign since she was elected to Holyrood in 2016, told the Scottish Parliament: “Periods don’t stop for pandemics and the work to improve access to essential tampons, pads and reusables has never been more important.”
+Monica Lennon, who has spearheaded the campaign since she was elected to Holyrood in 2016, told the Scottish Parliament: “Providing access to free period products is fundamental to equality and dignity, and removes the financial barriers to accessing them.”

 Lennon told MSPs: “We have got here because we have worked together.
 We have shown that this Parliament can be a force for progressive change when we collaborate.
 Our prize is the opportunity to consign period poverty to history.
 In these dark times we can bring light and hope to the world this evening.”